scaleoutsystems/fedn/docs/quickstart.rst

 - :ref:`projects-label`

-In this tutorial we relied on the UI.
-The Python APIClient provides a flexible alternative, with additional functionality such as use of different aggregators.
+In this tutorial we relied on the UI for running training sessions and retrieving models and results.
+The Python APIClient provides a flexible alternative, with additional functionality exposed, including the use of different aggregators.
 Learn how to use the APIClient here:

 - :ref:`apiclient-label`